 A generous 62" of girth around the shoulders make it possible for back and side sleepers to snuggle in comfortably.
 The foot box is on the narrow side at 40", which helps maintain heat efficiently, but doesn't allow for much space to spread your feet around compared to the Rab Ascent 900 (49"), or the luxurious Nemo Sonic 0 (53").

 Overall, this bag is roomier than lighter bags like the Western Mountaineering Antelope MF, the Feathered Friends Snowbunting, and the Western Mountaineering Versalite, but these bags trade space for thermal efficiency.
 We feel that staying warm in bitter cold winter conditions affects our comfort level more than room to spread out.
-If you think you'll be spending hundreds of hours inside a sleeping bag this winter, you'll want something more spacious like the Rab Ascent 900 or the Big Agnes Storm King.
+If you think you'll be spending hundreds of hours inside a sleeping bag this winter, you'll want something more spacious like the Rab Ascent 900.

 With a good compression sack and a little muscle, this bag will fit the average backpack.